sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/service-linux.md

 To monitor the `metricshub` service running on Linux:

-1. In the `config/metricshub.yaml` file, we configure the monitoring on a local Linux machine through `SSH`:
+1. In the `config/metricshub.yaml` file, we configure the monitoring on a Linux machine through `SSH`:

     ```yaml
     resources:
-      localhost:
+      prod-web:
         attributes:
-          host.name: localhost
+          host.name: [prod-web-01, prod-web-02]
           host.type: linux
         protocols:
           ssh:
+            username: monagent
+            password: REDACTED
-            timeout: 120
+            timeout: 30
     ```
-2. We specify the `metricshubLinuxService` dedicated instance of the [Linux - Service (systemctl)](../connectors/linuxservice.html) connector:
+2. We specify the `httpd` dedicated instance of the [Linux - Service (systemctl)](../connectors/linuxservice.html) connector:

     ```yaml
         additionalConnectors:
-          metricshubLinuxService:
+          httpd:
             uses: LinuxService # Connector used
     ```